 KRUCKEBERG BOTANIC GARDEN HISTORY

-The Kruckeberg Botanic Garden was founded in 1958 when Dr. Art Kruckeberg and his wife Mareen moved to a 4-acre farmhouse in Shoreline.
+The Kruckeberg Botanic Garden (pronounced KROO-kuh-berg) was founded in 1958 when Dr. Art Kruckeberg and his wife Mareen moved to a 4-acre farmhouse in Shoreline.
 Over the ensuing decades they created the Garden, growing nearly every plant from seed or cutting.
 Art and Mareen took an informal, naturalistic approach to design, combining Northwest native plants with unusual and rarely cultivated species collected from the West coast and around the world.
 The result is a unique Puget Sound woodland garden.

 Open Fridays, Saturdays, and Sundays.